 Oscar Salazar, Jr. For HC Justice of the Peace Precinct 2 Place 2

-I will work to restore the balance between our two Justice of the Peace courts so that your access to justice is never impeded.
+Most importantly, I will work diligently to restore balance between our two Justice of the Peace courts, so that all residents can rely on uninterrupted, fair, and impartial justice.

 Rent relief and writ of re-entry